pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/14_Image.md

 ## Description

 The image editable adds an placeholder for images out of the assets module.
-The biggest cons of using that instead of (for example) the href editable:
+The biggest advantages of using that instead of (for example) the href editable:

 * You are able to specify generated thumbnail properties (including high-res)
 * There is a image preview rendered in the administration panel